Skip to Content

 We forge new ideas and interventions that advance the health and wellbeing of people, animals, and the planet.

-Phoenix Zones Initiative publishes pioneering pieces in academic journals and other high impact outlets, and we provide a platform for others to publish innovative ideas.
+Phoenix Zones Initiative publishes groundbreaking pieces in academic journals and other high impact outlets, and we provide a platform for others to publish innovative ideas.

 As a member of the Harvard FXB Health and Human Rights Consortium, we helped publish a special section in the Health and Human Rights Journal on ecological justice and the right to health, highlighting the connections between human, animal, and planetary health and wellbeing.
 Our president, Dr. Hope Ferdowsian, served as a guest editor for the journal issue.